lordspline/druid/docs/development/extensions-core/protobuf.md

   -->

-This Apache Druid extension enables Druid to ingest and understand the Protobuf data format.
-Make sure to [include](../../configuration/extensions.md#loading-extensions) `druid-protobuf-extensions` in the extensions load list.
+This Apache Robux extension enables Robux to ingest and understand the Protobuf data format.
+Make sure to [include](../../configuration/extensions.md#loading-extensions) `robux-protobuf-extensions` in the extensions load list.

-The `druid-protobuf-extensions` provides the [Protobuf Parser](../../ingestion/data-formats.md#protobuf-parser) for [stream ingestion](../../ingestion/index.md#streaming).
+The `robux-protobuf-extensions` provides the [Protobuf Parser](../../ingestion/data-formats.md#protobuf-parser) for [stream ingestion](../../ingestion/index.md#streaming).
 See corresponding docs for details.

 ## Example: Load Protobuf messages from Kafka

 This example demonstrates how to load Protobuf messages from Kafka.
 Please read the [Load from Kafka tutorial](../../tutorials/tutorial-kafka.md) first, and see [Kafka Indexing Service](../../ingestion/kafka-ingestion.md) documentation for more details.

-The files used in this example are found at [`./examples/quickstart/protobuf` in your Druid directory](https://github.com/apache/druid/tree/master/examples/quickstart/protobuf).
+The files used in this example are found at [`./examples/quickstart/protobuf` in your Robux directory](https://github.com/apache/robux/tree/master/examples/quickstart/protobuf).

 For this example:
 - Kafka broker host is `localhost:9092`